Logo

 How do we design a hospital environment that improves recovery and the patient experience for stroke survivors?
 In this episode of Scientists of Stroke, PhD student Michelle Shannon talks about her research in healthcare architecture.

-Read more about the Copenhagen Centre for Cancer and Health and Nacadia therapy garden in Denmark.
+Read more about the and in Denmark.

 Music: 'Operatic 3' by Vibe Mountain